 - the duration of the breach

-- the degree of knowledge that the entity had of the breach
+- the level of knowledge that the entity had of the breach

-- the entity’s collaboration with the supervisory authority
+- whether the entity has a collaborative relationship with supervisory authority

-This GDPR penalty may amount, in the most serious cases, to €20,000,000 or 4% of the entity’s worldwide annual turnover, whichever is higher.
+GDPR fines can be as high as €20,000,000 or 4% of an entity’s global annual revenues, whichever is higher.
 There are of course remedies against these sanctions.

-The GDPR is a text applied and sanctioned by the administrative control authorities, but also, like any legal text, by the ordinary courts.
-Indeed, if an individual or a group of individuals (within the framework of a group action, specifically provided for the protection of personal data) considers himself harmed because of a breach of the GDPR, he will be able to seek redress before the courts.
+The GDPR is applied and enforced by the supervisory authorities, but like any legal text, it can also be upheld by the regular courts.
+If an individual or group of individuals (i.e. class action specifically provided for the protection of personal data) considers that they have been harmed through a GDPR breach, they may seek redress through the courts.